haberdashPI/german_track/_research/plans.md

     listenin condition, but a focused time window for the hit detection ... gah, I'm struggling to think about this right now

+    - concerns:
+        - i'm worried the beta regression doesn't capture this data I may need to use a logistic regression
+        - what does this actually proove, why did I think this was a good idea?
+            - OH!! if there is a unfirom "window of attention" that moves about rather than one that can distribute across different expanses of the target, then the only thing that can differentiate the three listening conditions is an overall "command" signal a classifier of the conditions would pick up on this command signal, but the command signal should be essentialy the same regardless of whether the target is detected or not, therefore, if we can train a classifier that can differentiate the conditions *when* there is a hit, that eliminates this explanation

+              furthermore, the features used by the latter classifier should differ from those used by the former

 - build-up angles: careful look at merve's data
 - early/late salience (but classifier trained across both cases)
 - decoding: dnn decoding working, now get some plots going, show mounya both with and